 Specialization in Likelihood of Confusion, Generic, Descriptive and Dilution Matters

-Illuminor provides consulting and expert witness services to law firms and corporations that are involved in infringement matters, especially those that center on claims of likelihood of confusion, descriptiveness, dilution or genericness.
+Illuminor research and expert witness services are available to law firms and corporations that are involved in infringement matters, especially those that center on claims of likelihood of confusion, descriptiveness, dilution or genericness.
 Often a key component in such cases is the introduction of third-party use (or lack of use) of the mark or ones similar to it.

-Research projects completed by Illuminor generally gather information from two of the main sources the public uses to learn about a product or service: the Internet and magazines, newspapers and other printed sources such as professional journals, directories and trade publications available through the proprietary database system such as NEXIS.
+Illuminor research reports generally include information from two of the main sources the public uses to learn about a product or service: the Internet and magazines, newspapers and other printed sources such as professional journals, directories and trade publications available through the proprietary database system such as NEXIS.
 One of the key advantages of using online publication databases such as NEXIS (and to a lesser extent the Internet) verses obtaining information from consumer surveys is that database research is highly replicable.
 In addition, NEXIS and publication-based research, and some Internet-based research, have the added value of being highly verifiable.
 Consistency, reliability and the ability to replicate are substantial advantages offered by database searching that are not available through traditional mall-intercept, consumer or telephone surveys.

 In an ideal scenario, direct evidence of consumer confusion is the best evidence of trademark or service mark infringement.
 But obtaining evidence of actual consumer confusion is costly and, at times, nearly impossible.
 The U.S. Patent and Trademark Office (USPTO), the governmental body charged with registering trademarks and service marks, has developed procedures to comply with the Lanham Act's §2(d) provisions regarding likelihood of confusion.